In this article...

 Leaders who are considering or planning to roll out a shortened workweek can take the following measures to maximize the chances of success:

-Even if the four-day workweek is garnering more attention, that doesn’t mean every company can and should adopt it.
-Data suggests that certain industries and business types may be more conducive to a 4-day workweek than others.
+Even if the 4 day work week is garnering more attention, that doesn’t mean every company can and should adopt it.
+Data suggests that certain industries and business types may be more conducive to a four day work week than others.
 It’s therefore imperative for business leaders to take factors like industry, key functions, and workplace culture into account.